This blog may contain affiliate links. Read our disclosure policy for more info.

 13. Enjoy a few beach days

-Windermere Lake is just 15 minutes away, in the town of Invermere.
-If you’re up for it, we recommend renting a boat in town and spending the day on the lake.
-Try your hand at skiing or wakeboarding!
+If you’re up for it, we recommend renting a boat in Invermere and spending the day out on the lake.
+You could even try your hand at skiing or wakeboarding!
 You can rent a boat for under $500 CAD/day, so if you’re going with a group, it’s very reasonable.

 14. Book a tubing/wakeboarding tour